telekom-security/tpotce/cloud/ansible/README.md

 Located at [`openstack/roles/deploy/vars/main.yaml`](openstack/roles/deploy/vars/main.yaml).
 Here you can customize your virtual machine specifications:
   - Specify the region name
-  - Choose an availibility zone.
+  - Choose an availability zone.
 For Open Telekom Cloud reference see [here](https://docs.otc.t-systems.com/en-us/endpoint/index.html).
   - Change the OS image (For T-Pot we need Debian 9)
   - (Optional) Change the volume size
   - Specify your key pair